Volkswagen Jetta (A7): North America

-The A7 is larger than its predecessor, offers more interior room and has the latest generation of Volkswagen's infotainment systems, including integration of Apple CarPlay and Android Auto.
+The seventh-generation Jetta is larger than its predecessor, offers more interior room and has the latest generation of Volkswagen's infotainment systems, including integration of Apple CarPlay and Android Auto.
 Its ten-color customizable ambient interior lighting includes lighting across the dashboard and instrument panel, front and rear doors, foot wells, and the gauge "rings" of a newly available fully digital instrument cluster display, marketed as the "Digital Cockpit".
 Reflector LED headlamps and LED rear tail lamps are standard equipment, and a panoramic sunroof is also available.
 Heated and ventilated front seats are available as well, as leather-trimmed seating surfaces become available for the first time since the Mk5 Jetta.
 In addition, Volkswagen is the second automaker in the U.S. to offer a premium Beats Audio audio system.

 The Jetta's 1.8 L turbocharged TSI inline four-cylinder gasoline engine has been discontinued, as the outgoing 147 hp 1.4 L turbocharged TSI inline four-cylinder is the only engine option on the Jetta.
 A six-speed manual is available on the S and R-Line trim levels with an optional eight-speed automatic, all other trims only offer an eight-speed automatic transmission.
 On higher trim levels, the Jetta also offers seventeen-inch aluminum-alloy wheels, and Volkswagen Driving Mode Selection.
 There is also Cross Differential System (XDS), but it is only available on the Jetta R-Line.

 Safety features on the Jetta include an Intelligent Crash Response System (ICRS), and a standard safety cage.
 An automatic post-collision braking system, a tire pressure monitoring system (TPMS), as well as seven safety and stability-enhancing systems all come as standard equipment.

 Trim levels of the all-new Jetta in the U.S. are S, SE, R-Line, SEL, and SEL Premium.
 Trim levels in Canada are Comfortline, Highline (available with optional R-Line package) and Execline, while Mexican trim levels are Trendline, Comfortline, R-Line, and Highline.
 All trim levels lost the multi-link rear independent suspension for a less expensive torsion-beam rear suspension.

 As with its predecessors, production of the all-new 2019 Jetta will continue at Volkswagen's Puebla assembly plant in Mexico.
 The all-new Jetta reached Volkswagen dealerships in the U.S. in the second quarter of 2018.
 This new seventh generation Jetta will not be sold in the European market.

 In September 2020, the Mexican model introduced a budget trim level for the Jetta named Startline, which slots below the Trendline trim and is equipped with the 1.6-liter MSI engine used by the Virtus sedan, significantly reducing its price, only offered in the Tiptronic 6-speed automatic transmission option, and few units will be sold.
 It retains the same features from Trendline.